-The Master of International Law and Diplomacy is a joint degree that addresses needs arising from the unique dynamics of the current political and business environment where policy, law and dispute resolution intersect.
+The Master of International Law and Diplomacy is a new degree that addresses needs arising from the unique dynamics of the current political and business environment where policy, law and dispute resolution intersect.

 Key learning outcomes